UniversalDependencies/docs/_ud-dep/name.md

 name(Carl-1, XVI-2)
 ~~~

-This is certainly the case for person names.
-For organization names with clear syntactic modification, the dependencies should reflect the semantics, as for noun compounding.
+This is certainly the case for person names and foreign person or place names.
+For organization names with clear syntactic modification structure, the dependencies should reflect the semantics, as for noun compounding.

 ~~~ sdparse
 Natural Resources Conservation Service